Tuesday, October 29, 2024

 On the past post, I mentioned about the one thing I like about both the PS1 and PS2 and it remained a mystery.
 Well, one thing I like about both the PS1 and PS2 is two things.
 First off, their Multitap accessory. the first two consoles only have two ports while there are some games that have up to four players.
 But it's possible for the four players to play any PS1 or PS2 game that have up to four players when you plug your Multitap to any controller port.
 Plug in two Multitaps and it can expand up to eight players.
 The PS Plus Premium catalog has PS1 and PS2 games that have multiplayer and you don't need a Multitap.
 All the third player got to do is to turn on their wireless controller.
 Same with the fourth player when playing on the same system.

 Now, over to the second thing, the NTSC and PAL versions.
 The cases of both systems have a label to make it easy to tell if it's North American or European.
 NTSC is for the North American versions while PAL is for the European versions.
-When playing a PS1 or PS2 game on the PS4 or PS5, it's possible to switch between NTSC and PAL on settings.
+When playing a PS1 or PS2 game on the PS4 or PS5, it's possible to switch between the NTSC and PAL versions on settings.
 I prefer to play the NTSC version.

 When the PS4 came out, the retro titles were fizzled out, except the ones on PS Now, which didn't offer a catalog of PS1 games.
 That's why PlayStation's 25th Anniversary didn't turn out to be big.
 It's also the fact that the PS4 lacked backwards compatibility while the PS5 is only backwards compatible to PS4 games due to the PS3's hard to develop structure.
-But hey, who needs full backwards compatibility when we have the PS Plus Premium tier?
+But hey, who needs full backwards compatibility when we have PS Plus Premium?

 During the recent State of Play, Sony has announced two PS1 games.
 They are Blood Omen: Legacy of Kain and Dino Crisis.
 These are the two fan favorite PS1 games coming later this year and they are a part of PlayStation's 30th Anniversary set to be bigger than ever like Days of Play did because of it, though I don't have any of these games on my wish list.
-To have the PS Plus Premium tier offering PS1 games in the back catalog along with PS2 and PSP games is a very smart business choice as we are seeing two PS1 games get added to the classics catalog during the celebration later this year.
+To have PS Plus Premium offering PS1 games in the back catalog along with PS2 and PSP games is a very smart business choice as we are seeing two PS1 games get added to the classics catalog during the celebration later this year.

 They had to announce that Blood Omen would be released on the classics catalog later this year because Soul Reaver 1 and 2 are getting remastered and put in a compilation as Blood Omen is the first game of the Legacy of Kain franchise they have to play first before playing Soul Reaver to understand the story.
 While Soul Reaver 1 and 2 are getting remastered, the original releases might be released on the catalog one day.
 Releasing original releases on the catalog while the remakes and remasters are present and vice versa has no conflict today, and it went well with their entry of MediEvil and Star Wars: Bounty Hunter.